JunWang1127/MultiCoreProject/README.md

 ## Test
 This package contains unit test and an TestTime class for comparing the performance between Java JDK concurrent map and our tables

 1.**[FindThread.java](src/Test/FindThread.java), [PhaseRemoveThread.java](src/Test/PhaseRemoveThread.java), [PutThread.java](src/Test/PutThread.java), [RemoveThread.java](src/Test/RemoveThread.java)**
-is the threads classes for test table in concurrent environment.
+are the threads classes for test table in concurrent environment.
 Each thread will have it own operation.
 The put thread will put a set of entry into table
 , The Remove thread will put a set of entries first and then remove them from table.
 The Phase Remove just remove a set of entries from table.
 Find Thread will find entries.

 2.**[TestCuckooLockBasedHashTable.java](src/Test/TestCuckooLockBasedHashTable.java), [TestLockBasedHashTable.java](src/Test/TestLockBasedHashTable.java)**